Skip to content

 System Installed range Notes

-Standing seam (concealed fastener) $10 to $18 / sq ft installed The 40-to-70-year system this site is about.
-Snap-lock at the lower half, mechanical double-lock and mountain specs at the upper.
+Standing seam (concealed fastener) $8 to $39 / sq ft installed The 40-to-70-year system this site is about.
+That band is This Old House priced from RSMeans data.
+Metal type drives most of the spread: steel at the bottom, aluminum and zinc higher, copper at the top.

 Architectural asphalt (for comparison) About half the standing seam number The 2x rule of thumb holds across national cost guides; asphalt typically serves 15 to 30 years here.